-Before proving these two lemmas, let us recall basic facts on punctured surfaces and ideal arcs in them, which are fully discussed in \cite{mosher}.
+Before proving these two lemmas, let us recall basic facts on punctured surfaces and ideal arcs, which are fully discussed in \cite{mosher}.
 Let $T$ be a closed surface of positive genus $g$, and let $P$ be a non-empty finite subset of $T$.
 The pair $(T, P)$ is then called a {\it punctured surface}.
 Let $I$ denote the closed unit interval.
-We mean by an {\it ideal arc} in $(T, P)$ is the image of a continuous map $f\colon I\rightarrow T$ such that \begin{itemize} \item we have $f(\partial I)\subset P$ and $f(I\setminus \partial I)\subset T\setminus P$; \item $f$ is injective on $I\setminus \partial I$; and \item there exists no closed disk $D$ embedded in $T$ with $\partial D=f(I)$ and $(D\setminus \partial D)\cap P=\emptyset$. \end{itemize} Two ideal arcs $l_1$, $l_2$ in $(T, P)$ are said to be {\it isotopic} if we have $l_1\cap P=l_2\cap P$; and $l_1$ and $l_2$ are isotopic relative to $l_1\cap P$ as arcs in $(T\setminus P)\cup (l_1\cap P)$.
-We mean by an {\it ideal triangulation} of $(T, P)$ is a cell division $\delta$ of $T$ such that \begin{enumerate} \item[(a)] the set of 0-cells of $\delta$ is $P$; \item[(b)] each 1-cell of $\delta$ is an ideal arc in $(T, P)$; and \item[(c)] each 2-cell of $\delta$ is a {\it triangle}, that is, it is obtained by attaching a Euclidean triangle $\tau$ to the 1-skeleton of $\delta$, mapping each vertex of $\tau$ to a 0-cell of $\delta$, and each edge of $\tau$ to a 1-cell of $\delta$. \end{enumerate} Let $S$ be a surface of genus $g$ with $|P|$ boundary components.
-Suppose that $T$ is obtained from $S$ by shrinking each component of $\partial S$ into a point and that $P$ is the set of points into which components of $\partial S$ are shrunken.
+We mean by an {\it ideal arc} in $(T, P)$ the image of a continuous map $f\colon I\rightarrow T$ such that \begin{itemize} \item we have $f(\partial I)\subset P$ and $f(I\setminus \partial I)\subset T\setminus P$; \item $f$ is injective on $I\setminus \partial I$; and \item there exists no closed disk $D$ embedded in $T$ with $\partial D=f(I)$ and $(D\setminus \partial D)\cap P=\emptyset$. \end{itemize} Two ideal arcs $l_1$, $l_2$ in $(T, P)$ are called {\it isotopic} if the equality $l_1\cap P=l_2\cap P$ holds; and $l_1$ and $l_2$ are isotopic relative to $l_1\cap P$ as arcs in $(T\setminus P)\cup (l_1\cap P)$.
+We mean by an {\it ideal triangulation} of $(T, P)$ is a cell division $\delta$ of $T$ such that \begin{enumerate} \item[(a)] the set of 0-cells of $\delta$ is $P$; \item[(b)] any 1-cell of $\delta$ is an ideal arc in $(T, P)$; and \item[(c)] any 2-cell of $\delta$ is a {\it triangle}, that is, it is obtained by attaching a Euclidean triangle $\tau$ to the 1-skeleton of $\delta$, mapping each vertex of $\tau$ to a 0-cell of $\delta$, and each edge of $\tau$ to a 1-cell of $\delta$. \end{enumerate} Let $S$ be a surface of genus $g$ with $|P|$ boundary components.
+Suppose that $T$ is obtained from $S$ by shrinking each component of $\partial S$ into a point, and that $P$ is the set of points into which components of $\partial S$ are shrunken.
 The natural map from $S$ onto $T$ induces the bijection from $V_a(S)$ onto the set of isotopy classes of ideal arcs in $(T, P)$.
-Under this identification, a simplex of $\cala(S)$ of maximal dimension corresponds to an ideal triangulation of $T$.
+Under this identification, a chamber of $\cala(S)$ corresponds to an ideal triangulation of $T$.